Top 10 Places to Visit in Italy

 San Gimignano, often referred to as the “Manhattan of the Middle Ages,” is famed for its 14 medieval towers that dominate the skyline.
 These towers, remnants of a bygone era, offer a glimpse into the town’s historical significance and provide panoramic views of the surrounding countryside.

 The Chianti region, stretching between Florence and Siena, is synonymous with world-class wine production.
 Its landscape is adorned with vineyards, olive groves, and charming villages.
 Visitors can explore local wineries to sample the famed Chianti wines and experience the area’s rich gastronomic traditions.
+Most wineries charge €15-30 for a tasting of 3-4 wines with light food, and booking ahead is strongly recommended.

 7. Milan

-Milan Duomo from Viator
+Milan Duomo from Viator | Photo: Unsplash

 At the heart of the city stands the Duomo di Milano, a monumental cathedral whose construction commenced in 1386.
 This gothic masterpiece, adorned with numerous spires and statues, is crowned by the iconic Madonnina, a gilded copper statue of the Virgin Mary standing over four metres tall, added in 1774.
 Visitors can ascend to the terraces to admire intricate architectural details and panoramic views of Milan.
+The rooftop terrace ticket costs around €14 by stairs or €25 by lift in 2026 — the stairs route is manageable and well worth it for the views.

 Adjacent to the cathedral lies the Galleria Vittorio Emanuele II, an elegant 19th-century covered passageway connecting Piazza del Duomo to Piazza della Scala.
 It was designed by architect Giuseppe Mengoni and completed in 1877.
 The Galleria features a grand glass and iron roof, intricate mosaics, and houses high-end boutiques such as Prada, Gucci, and Louis Vuitton, as well as historic cafés like Café Biffi, established in 1867.
 This sophisticated arcade serves as a popular meeting place for both locals and visitors.

 Beyond the Galleria, in Piazza della Scala, stands the renowned La Scala Opera House.
 Established in 1778, La Scala has hosted numerous premieres of operas by composers such as Giuseppe Verdi and Giacomo Puccini.
 The theatre’s season traditionally opens on December 7th, coinciding with the feast day of Milan’s patron saint, St. Ambrose.
-In December 2024, La Scala inaugurated its season with a modern adaptation of Verdi’s “La Forza del Destino,” directed by Leo Muscato, highlighting the timeless tragedy of war.
+Tickets for popular performances sell out quickly, but last-minute gallery seats are sometimes available for €15-25 on the day — arrive at the box office early.

 8. Pompeii

-Pompeii archaeological site from Viator
+Pompeii archaeological site from Viator | Photo: Unsplash

 9. Sicily

-Palermo Cathedral from Viator
+Palermo Cathedral from Viator | Photo: Unsplash

-Dominating the eastern landscape is Mount Etna, Europe’s tallest and most active volcano, standing at approximately 3,403 meters.
+Dominating the eastern landscape is Mount Etna, Europe’s tallest and most active volcano, standing at approximately 3,403 metres.
 Its frequent eruptions have shaped the surrounding terrain, and adventurous visitors can explore its slopes, sometimes witnessing snow alongside flowing lava.
+A guided summit tour costs around €50-70 in 2026, though you can drive or take a bus to the Rifugio Sapienza at 1,900 metres and hike independently from there.

 In the south, the Valley of the Temples in Agrigento showcases remarkable ancient Greek architecture.
 This archaeological site features well-preserved Doric temples, including the Temple of Concordia from the 5th century BC, offering insights into Sicily’s classical heritage.
+Visit at sunset if you can — the temples glow amber against the sky, and evening tickets are available in summer.

 Palermo, the island’s capital, is a city of contrasts where diverse architectural styles reflect its complex history.
 Landmarks such as the Norman Palace, housing the Palatine Chapel, and the Teatro Massimo opera house highlight the city’s cultural depth.
-Vibrant markets and a renowned street food scene add to Palermo’s lively atmosphere.
+Vibrant markets like the Ballarò and Vucciria are the heart of Palermo’s street food scene — arancini, panelle, and sfincione can be had for €2-4 each, making this one of the best-value eating destinations in all of Italy.

 On the southeastern coast, Syracuse stands as a testament to ancient grandeur.
 Founded by Greek settlers, it was once a major Mediterranean power.
 The city boasts a Greek theatre with 67 rows, among the largest ever built by the ancient Greeks, and the island of Ortygia, known for its baroque architecture and the Fountain of Arethusa.